 If the match cannot be rescheduled the next day, the UEFA administration fixes a new date.

 As a rule, a rescheduled match is played at the same venue.
 If the circumstances require a change of venue, the UEFA administration must approve the alternative venue.

 In all cases, the UEFA administration must approve the venue and fix the new kick-off time taking account of the teams’ needs wherever possible.

-If a club is responsible for the rescheduling of all or part of a match, that club bears its own expenses, as well as any additional travel, board and lodging expenses of the other club, of the referee team and the match officers, without prejudice to any possible disciplinary measures.
+If an association is responsible for the rescheduling of all or part of a match, that association bears its own expenses, as well as any additional travel, board and lodging expenses of the other association, of the referee team and the match officers, without prejudice to any possible disciplinary measures.

-If the match is rescheduled through no fault of either club, each party bears its own expenses related to the original fixture and the rescheduled match or remaining match time.
+If the match is rescheduled through no fault of either association, each party bears its own expenses related to the original fixture and the rescheduled match or remaining match time.

 In all cases, decisions taken by the UEFA administration on the basis of this article are final.

 If the referee decides to abandon the match, the remaining match time must be played according to the following principles: